This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 UAE Visa on Arrival extension

-You can extend almost any UAE visa/entry permit twice for 30 days.
+Only a 30-day visa on arrival can be extended once for another 30 days, and a 14-day visa on arrival can be extended for another 14 days.
 However, a visa extension should be applied before the current visa expires; otherwise, you will be fined for overstaying.
 To extend a UAE visa, you will be charged a fee of AED 600.
 Those who fall under any of the categories mentioned below need not apply for a UAE visa extension:

 - Visitors or tourists who are residents of a GCC country

 - Individuals who have a special entry permit